-Loans will be reviewed by the loan committee_loan Committee for action.
-Loans approved for write-off by the Loan Committee must be presented to the Board for approval by the loan servicing manager.
+Loans will be reviewed by the Loan Committee for action.
+Loans approved for write-off by the Loan Committee must be presented to the Board

-Once approved by the Board, the finance_managerDirector of Finance_will post the loan to "Allowance for Loan Loss".
+Once approved by the Board, the Director of Finance will post the loan to "Allowance for Loan Loss".
 A write-off will remove the debt from the asset portfolio.
-When a loan is written off and the balance including principal, interest, fees, penalties, administrative costs and/or fines is_greater_than \$600_T\$ the Lloan Servicing Mm anager will send out a 1099-C Cancellation of Debt to the IRS and furnish a copy to the debtor.
+When a loan is written off and the balance including principal, interest, fees, penalties, administrative costs and/or fines The Loan Servicing Manager will send out a 1099-C Cancellation of Debt to the IRS and furnish a copy to the debtor.
 This is done when the loan is no longer collectible, any claims to the property have been released and no further collection action will be taken.